February, 2002

 And what about all the stuff you did that doesn't make it into the cover letter?
 You might be able to drop those into conversation when you're in an interview.

-Normally, a portfolio is used by artists or ad writers.
-An artist would make a collection of his/her sketches, putting the best of them into a flexible binder.
+If you're an artist or writer, you could also make a paper portfolio.
+For example, an artist would make a collection of his/her sketches, putting the best of them into a flexible binder.
 An ad writer can tear his/her printed ads out of magazines and collect them into a portfolio.
 Then the portfolio can be copied and sent off to potential hirers.

 Organize your portfolio with your most striking stuff in the front.
 If you have stuff that needs a lot of explanation, either put it in the back or leave it out.
 In an interview, the interviewer may open the binder, look at the first few things, then close it (possibly to look over the rest later or not at all).
 So you need to make the best possible impression with the first things, right up front.